fedbiomed/fedbiomed/docs/user-guide/researcher/experiment.md

 exp.set_nodes(nodes=nodes)
 ```

-By default, `nodes` argument is `None` which means that each node that a has registered dataset matching all the tags will be part of the federated training.
+By default, `nodes` argument is `None` which means that each node that has a registered dataset matching all the tags
+will be part of the federated training.

 ```python
 exp.set_nodes(nodes=None)
 ```

-!!! note
+!!! note "Node filtering happens at training time"
     Setting nodes doesn't mean sending another dataset search request to the nodes.
     Node filtering happens dynamically each time a training request is sent to nodes.
     In other words, if you search again for datasets after setting `nodes` by running
-        `exp.set_training_data(training_data=None, from_tags=True)` you select in your <code>FederatedDataset</code>
+    `exp.set_training_data(training_data=None, from_tags=True)` you select in your `FederatedDataset`
     the same nodes as with `nodes=None`.

 ### Load your Training Plan: Training Plan Class